cedricyeeky/orbital_NUShopLah-/README.md

 3. As a retailer of NUS, I can expect more students/staff to patronize my store as I offer vouchers in the loyalty app as well as introduce seasonal promotions in terms of “upsized points”.
 (Retailers may also include merchandise shops set up buy NUS clubs/societies)

-# Proposed Features
+# Completed Features

 Key features:

-1. Login and Authentication Page, secured using Email and Password
+1. Login and Register Screens, secured using Email and Password :white_check_mark:
-2. Home page.
-We envision our home page to encompass the following features:
+2. Home page
     - List of participating brands/retails for users to select and view rewards (indicative of points for voucher exchange) + seasonal promotions offered
     - User points balance
 3. Vouchers and Rewards Page.
 Ability to view both current vouchers purchased as well as past used vouchers.
 Current voucher purchased would have a validity period (expiry date).